FHA Streamline Refinance: Pros, Cons, and Rates

 There is no credit score requirement for the FHA Streamline Refinance under the non-credit qualifying option.
 However, FHA Streamline Refinance rates can be better for those who use the credit-qualifying option and supply credit qualifications to the lender.

-Borrowers do need to have made at least six payments and wait 210 days before applying for a refinance on their FHA loan.
-Borrowers must also be current on their mortgage payments with no delinquencies.
+All borrowers need to have made at least six payments and wait 210 days after closing a previous loan before applying for a refinance on their FHA loan.
+All borrowers must also be current on their mortgage payments with no delinquencies.

 Recommended: Minimum Down Payment for an FHA Loan